Where the open source database community meets: Use code PERCONA75 and secure your spot for Percona Live. Register

 For example, given the following table:

-This SQL statement returns those records filtering out the UNIQUE values found in column “c1” in SORTED order:
+This SQL statement returns records by filtering unique values found in column “c1” in sorted order:

-Notice, as indicated by column “c2”, that c1 uniqueness returns the first value found in the table:
+Notice, as indicated by column “c2”, that uniqueness on c1 returns the first value found in the table:

-And finally, of course, returning uniqueness for the entire row:
+And finally, returning uniqueness for the entire row:

-So what’s this special new enhancement of DISTINCT you ask?
-The answer is that it’s been parallelized!
+So what is the special new enhancement of DISTINCT?
+The answer is that it has been parallelized!

-In the past, only a single CPU/process was used to count the number of distinct records.
-However, in postgres version 15 one can now break up the task of counting by running multiple numbers of workers in parallel each assigned to a separate CPU process.
-There are a number of runtime parameters controlling this behavior but the one we’ll focus on is max_parallel_workers_per_gather.
+In the past, only a single CPU or process was used to count the number of distinct records.
+However, in Postgres 15, you can now break up the task by running multiple workers in parallel, each assigned to a separate CPU process.
+Several runtime parameters control this behavior, but the one we will focus on is max_parallel_workers_per_gather.

-In order to demonstrate this improved performance three tables were created, without indexes, and populated with approximately 5,000,000 records.
-Notice the number of columns for each table i.e. one, five, and 10 respectively:
+To demonstrate the improved performance, three tables were created without indexes and populated with approximately 5,000,000 records.
+Notice the number of columns for each table: one, five, and 10, respectively.

-The postgres binaries were compiled from the source and data clusters were created on the same low-powered hardware using the default, and untuned, runtime configuration values.
+The Postgres binaries were compiled from source, and data clusters were created on the same low-powered hardware using the default, untuned runtime configuration values.

 Once populated, the following bash script was executed to generate the results: